ENSpunks/Causal-Relativity-Public-/README.md

 ### **Conclusion**

-Causal Geometry reinterprets relativity, offering potentially simpler models for spatial phenomena including resolutions to singularities at the Black Holes and the Big Bang without quantized in a Timeless Space.
+Causal Relativity offers potentially simpler models for spatial phenomena including predicted resolutions to Black Hole and the Big Bang singularities in a Timeless Space.

 ---